-The Company recorded income tax expense of \$0.2 million and \$0.2 million for the three months ended January 31, 2022 and 2021, respectively, and \$0.6 million and \$0.5 million for the nine months ended January 31, 2022 and 2021, respectively.
+The Company recorded income tax expense of \$0.2 million and \$0.4 million for the three months ended July 31, 2022 and 2021, respectively.
 Income tax expense consists primarily of income taxes in foreign jurisdictions in which the Company conducts business.
 Due to the Company's history of losses in the United States, a full valuation allowance on substantially all of the Company's deferred tax assets, including net operating loss carryforwards, research and development tax credits, and other book versus tax differences, was maintained.

 The American Rescue Plan Act of 2021 ("ARPA") was enacted by the United States on March 11, 2021.
-The ARPA did not have a material impact on the Company's provision for income taxes for the three and nine months ended January 31, 2022.
+The ARPA did not have a material impact on the Company's provision for income taxes for the three months ended July 31, 2022.

-11. Net Loss Per Share Attributable to Common Stockholders
+10. Net Loss Per Share Attributable to Common Stockholders

 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 Class A and B common shares have identical liquidation and distribution rights.
-Prior to the automatic conversion of all shares of redeemable convertible Class A-1 common stock into Class A common stock upon the completion of the IPO, the shares of redeemable convertible Class A-1 common stock had a liquidation preference, but were legal form common stock and participated in losses equally with all common stockholders.